First Treaty of San Ildefonso: Aftermath

-Charles hoped settling the border would help the economic growth of the new Viceroyalty and reduce unrest among its population.
-While partially successful, development was hampered by the 1779-1783 war with Britain that restricted trade with mainland Spain and led to high tariffs and taxes to pay for it.
+Charles hoped settling the border would help the economic growth of the new viceroyalty and reduce unrest among its population.
+While partially successful, development was hampered by Spain's involvement in the American Revolutionary War (1779-1783) that restricted trade with mainland Spain and led to high tariffs and taxes to pay for it.
 The smuggling of duty-free goods remained a lucrative occupation, while heavy taxes and 'voluntary' donations caused unrest, such as the 1781 Revolt of the Comuneros in the Viceroyalty of New Granada.

 Portugal regained the Misiones Orientales in the Treaty of Badajoz (1801).
 Spanish participation in the Napoleonic Wars and the loss of much of its navy at the Battle of Trafalgar in 1805 severed links between the central government and its restive colonies in the Americas.
 British assaults on Buenos Aires and Montevideo in 1806 and 1807 were repulsed by locally led forces, which gave them the confidence to demand self-rule.
 The Viceroyalty of Río de la Plata was dissolved during the 1810-1818 Argentine War of Independence.

-The Misiones Orientales were the location of the Jesuit-mission to the Guarani people and the basis for the 1986 Robert De Niro film The Mission.
+The Misiones Orientales were the location of the Jesuit mission to the Guaraní people and the basis for the 1986 Robert De Niro film The Mission.